picoxr/get-sd-card-path/README.md

 # How to use SDCardManager in Unity

 JAR file, demo apk are in /resource.
-Note: Regarding JAR file creation and usage, please refer to [the Guideline](https://github.com/picoxr/support/blob/master/How%20to%20Use%20JAR%20file%20in%20Unity%20project%20on%20Pico%20Device.docx)
+Note: Regarding JAR file creation and usage, please refer to [the Guideline](https://github.com/picoxr/support/blob/master/How%20to%20Use%20JAR%20file%20in%20Unity%20project%20on%20Pico%20device.docx)

 ## Introduction
 This demo provides a method for obtaining external SD card path.

 ## Class name
 ```
-android: name = "com.picovr.getsdpath.GetSDPathClass"
+com.picovr.getsdpath.GetSDPathClass
 ```

 ## Permission